bromagosa/webdeploy/README.md

 # webdeploy
-Dead simple web deployer app for Snap4Arduino, WhiteCat and potentially any other nwjs.io based project
+Dead simple web deployer app for Snap4Arduino, WhiteCat and potentially any other project